Lightning-AI/tutorials/README.md

   accelerator:
     - CPU
   ```
-- requirements listed in `requirements.txt` in the particular folder (in case you need some other packaged then listed the parent folder)
+- _[optional]_ requirements listed in `requirements.txt` in the particular folder (in case you need some other packaged then listed the parent folder)

 ## Using datasets